PdxCodeGuild/Full-Stack-Day-Class/advdebugging.md

-# Advanced Problem Solving
+# Advanced Debugging
-Use the following three ideas to help you solve problems.
+Use the following three ideas to help you debug issues in your code.

-They seem to make problems become longer and more complex, but **I cannot stress strongly enough** that these techniques will help.
+They might seem to make problems become longer and more complex, but **I cannot stress strongly enough** that these techniques will help.

 ## Be Aggressively Reductionist
 Break every problem down into a hierarchy of _sub-problems_ until you're at a level where the solution exists.